valrye48/book-api/README.txt

 A Java Spring Boot web application and API for managing a book database.
-Book data is obtained through Google Book's API.
+Book data is obtained through Google Books API.